beave/sagan/doc/source/configuration.rst

 syslog
 ------

-The ``syslog`` output plugin writes alerts to the systems syslog that Sagan is running on.
+The ``syslog`` output plugin writes alerts to the system's syslog that Sagan is running on.
 This can be useful for forwarding Sagan alert data to other SIEMs.

 Example ``syslog`` subsection::

      # The 'syslog' output allows Sagan to send alerts to syslog.
 The syslog
-     # output format used is exactly the same of Snorts.
+     # output format used is exactly the same as Snort's.
 This means that your
      # SIEMs Snort log parsers should work with Sagan.

      - syslog: